 As the years passed and my experience and knowledge grew, I still liked having technical books at hand.
-One time, when applying for a software developer role, the manager interviewing me asked if there was anything I wanted before sitting a coding test.
+In 1993, when applying for a software developer role, the manager interviewing me asked if I needed anything before taking a coding test.
 I suspect she meant a cup of tea or a glass of water — I asked for the software reference manuals.
 She laughed, but I got the manuals and the job!

 While I could thank many technical books for their help over the years, there are four in particular to which this blog post pays grateful homage:

 Co-written by the creator of the programming language, Dennis Ritchie, this book was THE defacto standard for C in the early 1980s.
 It's a thin publication with concise examples, and my recollection of it is more of a primer than a complete reference for coding C programs.
 That said, it looked cool on my desk in 1985, and I still have the copy in my bookcase today.